travisddavies/computer_vision_notes/depth_and_stereo.md

 ## Supervised Depth Classification
 - Treat depth estimation as a classification task: For each pixel in image, predict distance from camera
-- Train on images with annotated depth maps
+- Train on images with annotated depth maps (blue is closer, red is further)

 ![[supervised_depth_classification.png]]